wood-b/elastic_tensor_ML/README.md

 ## Dependencies

-All dependencies can be pip installed, but be aware that tensorflow is not yet compatible with python 3.7 (11/7/18)
+All dependencies can be pip installed, but be aware that standard tensorflow is not yet compatible with python 3.7 (11/7/18)

 - Python (3.6)
 - Pymatgen